Waste not want not

 There are lots of ways you can reduce waste, help create a calmer and less cluttered space – and cut costs and carbon at the same time.

 Reducing waste at work

 Only use confidential waste bins for confidential waste.
-NO magazines, catalogues, non-confidential meeting notes etc – these should be recycled because it costs a lot more to get rid of confidential waste.
+No magazines, catalogues, non-confidential meeting notes etc – these should be recycled because it costs a lot more to get rid of confidential waste.

-MINIMISE PRINTING: Only print when you absolutely need to.
-Then print double-sided, in black and white, and check that you’re using recycled paper – if not ask your team leader to buy recycled next time.
+Only print when you absolutely need to; then print double-sided, in black and white, and check that you’re using recycled paper – if not ask your team leader to buy recycled next time.

-When you’ve got any single sided print outs use a bulldog clip to make a notebook out of non-confidential scrap paper and using for your ‘to-do’ list.
+When you’ve got any single sided print outs use a bulldog clip to make a notebook out of non-confidential scrap paper and use for your ‘to-do’ lists.

 Reducing waste at home